 BS Offshore has another SOV vessel under construction by the shipbuilding yard, Ulstein Verft.
 The ship is built, equipped and painted inside a covered dock hall, ensuring a controlled atmosphere and the best quality of work.
 The vessel will be launched from the dock hall in two months’ time, before going on sea trial at the end of the year.

 Yard number 309, the ‘Windea La Cour’ was an on-date-delivery by Ulstein Verft, delivered on 23 June 2016.
-Ulstein Verft is an experienced yard with a history dating back to 1917, and is specialised in building advanced prototype vessels, as well as taking on ship repairs and conversions, which includes engineering.
+Ulstein Verft is an experienced yard with a history dating back to 1917 and specialises in building advanced prototype vessels, as well as taking on ship repairs and conversions, which includes engineering.

 Please contact us for more information